PaperPrototype/Intro-Voxel-Terrain-in-Unity/README.md

 You will need a code editor.
 VS Code is recommended, it is much smaller than Visual Studio, and takes less time to download.

 # Welcome
 This course is mean't to be as accelerated as possible.
 I won't discuss my opinions much, or what I think.
 Instead we will try to be as consise and to the point as much as possible.
+We also only teach you something if you are going to need it.
+This leads to an extremely fast paced course, so you never get bored.

 # Lecture Format
  - Folders named "Week XXX" (XXX repesenting a number) stands for a lecture.